-fullexport .....: Export a full dataset, including any model fitting, in .brats format.

-fullimport .....: Import a full dataset from a .brats format file.
+fullexport : Export a full datase t, i including any model fitting, in .brats format fullimport : Import a full datase et f rom a .bra ats f ormat f ile.

-exportcompression : : (Export only) Set exporting of a full dataset to either full or compressed.
+exportcompression: : (Export only) Set exporting of a full dataset to either full or compressed.
 Note that compressed is recommended in nearly all circumstances.
-(DEFAULT = Compressed). dataloc : : (Export only) Set the location for data to be exported (DEFAULT = ./data).
+(DEFAULT = Compressed). dataloc: (Export only) Set the location for data to be exported (DEFAULT = ./data).

-dataset: (Export only) Select which data set should be exported. importfile: (Import only) Select the .brats file from which the data should be imported.
+dataset : (Export only) Select which data set should be exported. importfile : (Import only) Select the .brats file from which the data should be imported.

 The 'fullexport' command can be used to export a full data set for backup or later use, which can then be reloaded into BRATS via the 'fullimport' command.
 The exported file uses a custom .brats format and contains all information relating to the image values (flux, region data etc.) as well as 'long duration' fitting runs (spectral index, chi-squared values etc.).
 For disk space considerations, functions which are quick to run such as spectral index fitting, are not included (these can be exported via the 'exportdata' command if required).
 The export function uses 2 format types, full and compressed, which are controlled via the 'exportcompression' parameter.
 It is nearly always recommended that the compressed format is used, especially for datasets which use large or many FITS images.
 They key difference between the two formats is in the regions selection.
-In full format mode, the reason for each pixels inclusion or exclusion is included in the exported file often leading to very large file sizes.
-The compressed mode assumes that any non-included pixel is due to being below the flux limit, greatly reducing the size of the exported file.
+In full format mode, the reason for each pixels inclusion or exclusion is included pixel is due to being below the flux limit, greatly reducing the size of the exported file.
 The type of file being imported (either full or compressed) is automatically determined by the 'fullimport' command.